-- Then pipe lines over the treat to mimic mummy wrappings.
+- Then pipe lines using a Wilton #104 ruffle tip over the treat to mimic mummy wrappings.

 How to melt candy melts:

-Place candy melts in a microwave safe bowl with 2 tablespoons refined coconut oil.
-Microwave for 30 seconds, stir and repeat until melted.
+Place candy melts in a microwave safe bowl with 1 tablespoon refined coconut oil or shortening.
+Microwave for 30 seconds at 50% power, stir and repeat until melted.

-By melted I mean kind of stiff and hard to stir- probably not smooth and runny.
-Then add in more coconut oil 1 tbs at a time until you get the consistency you want.
+If the candy melts are too stiff and not melting add in more coconut oil 1 tbs at a time, stir, and repeat until you get the consistency you want.

-Some times I’ve added 4 or 6 tablespoons to get the candy melts liquid enough.
-There is a point where you’ve microwaved the melts too much and they burn and become crumbly and are past the point of use, that’s why I recommend only microwaving inf 30 second interval.
+Some times I’ve added 4 or 6 tablespoons of coconut oil/shortening to get the candy melts liquid enough.
+There is a point where you’ve microwaved the melts too much and they burn and become crumbly and are past the point of use, that’s why I recommend only microwaving for 30 second intervals at 50% power.

 I’ve noticed different brands and even different microwaves can melt the candies differently.